Data protection officer (DPO)

-- Maintaining comprehensive records of all data processing activities conducted by the company, including the purpose of all processing activities, which must be made public on request
+- Maintaining comprehensive records of all data processing activities the company conducts, including the purpose of all processing activities, which must be made public on request.

-- Interfacing with data subjects to inform them about how their data is being used; their rights to have their personal data erased; and what measures the company has put in place to protect their personal information
+- Interfacing with data subjects to inform them about the usage of their data; their rights to have their personal data erased; and what measures the company has put in place to protect their personal information.

 Do I need a DPO?

-Article 37 of the GDPR introduces for the first time the position of DPO and according to it the controller and the processor shall designate a DPO in any case where:
+Article 37 of the GDPR introduces, for the first time, the role of DPO and according to the article the Controller and the Processor shall designate a DPO in any case where:

-- the processing is carried out by a public authority or body, except for courts acting in their judicial capacity;
+- the processing is carried out by a public authority or body, except for circumstances when courts act in their judicial capacity;

-- the core activities of the controller or the processor consist of processing on a large scale of special categories of data such as genetic or biometric data, health data and also personal data relating to criminal convictions and offenses
+- the core activities of the Controller or the Processor consist of processing on a large scale of special categories of data such as genetic or biometric data, health data and also personal data relating to criminal convictions and offences.

-Consequently, the above categories also include non-EU companies which work with personal data of EU citizens.
-For that reason, GDPR impacts companies from all over the world and the majority needs a DPO.
+Consequently, the above categories also include non-EU companies which work with the personal data of EU citizens.
+For that reason, GDPR impacts companies from all over the world, and the majority need a DPO.
 For more information on GDPR compliance, check out our article on the reach of GDPR outside of the EU.

 DPO services: What is f society offering?

 f society is currently working with a number of Organizations to create a GDPR compliance roadmap.
-Equally important, we enable organizations to understand the steps one needs to take in order to ensure GDPR compliance.
+Moreover, f society enables organizations to understand the steps one needs to take to ensure GDPR compliance.

-We can help you prepare for the GDPR.
+f society can help its customers prepare for the GDPR.

-The key to success is to begin the process as early as possible in order to allow for a smooth transition.
+The key to success is to begin the process as early as possible to allow for a smooth transition.

 Please fill out the form below to discuss how we can do it.